 To collect high-resolution aerial photographs of cetaceans, we fly a hexacopter from the NOAA ship or a small boat.
 The hexacopter is a remote-controlled, unmanned aerial vehicle with six propellers and a high-resolution camera.
 The images are used to evaluate reproductive output, by quantifying the proportion of adult females with calves in a group, and individual size and body condition, by taking photogrammetric measurements of individual length and width.
 Target species for hexacopter operations include false killer whales, short-finned pilot whales, sperm whales, and Bryde’s whales, although flights may be made during sightings of rare and high profile species, such as killer whales, blue whales, and North Pacific right whales, in order to maximize the information gained from such unique opportunities.

-Follow us on the high seas with our story map.
+Follow HICEAS on the high seas with our Story Map.